 You finally make that late payment on one bill, and the next one shows up in the mail.
 You turn to credit cards to stay afloat, but those bills pile up, too.
 And just when you think you’re in the clear and a nice paycheck comes rolling in… the rent is due.

-Here are eight resources that can give you some relief when you feel like your wallet is stretched as far as it can go.
+Here are nine resources that can give you some relief when you feel like your wallet is stretched as far as it can go.